First-principles measurement of ion and electron energization in collisionless accretion flow

 The violent energy release from the reconnecting magnetic field during channel disruption, prior to the turbulent stage, poses a particular problem that has to be addressed before the turbulent plasma heating can be measured.
 This magnetic energy goes into both ions and electrons, preferentially heating the former \citep{Werner_2017}.
 If not dealt with, this sudden growth in kinetic energy will lead to two issues: (i) the ions can develop a nonthermal tail in their distribution before the onset of turbulence (which is not expected in the semirelativistic regime), and (ii) a significant portion of the ions become relativistic, therefore impacting the turbulence properties.
-As our previous work has shown, electrons can obtain a nonthermal tail during the turbulent stage \citep{bacchini_2024}, and our main concern here is related to avoiding nonthermal particle acceleration (NTPA) of ions \textit{prior} to reaching the turbulent stage.
+As our previous work has shown, initially thermal electrons can obtain a nonthermal tail during the turbulent stage \citep{bacchini_2024} solely via the action of MRI turbulence, and our main concern here is therefore related to avoiding nonthermal particle acceleration (NTPA) of ions \textit{prior} to reaching the turbulent stage.
 While previous works on relativistic turbulence have shown that compressive driving in collisionless turbulence can produce nonthermal populations of nonrelativistic ions \citep{Zhdankin_2019}, while solenoidal driving may not, and both types of driving can lead to NTPA for relativistic ions \citep{Zhdankin_2021}, it remains to be seen whether or not MRI turbulence is capable of effective production of nonthermal ions in the semirelativstic regime studied in this paper.
 Therefore, we wish to suppress ion NTPA during the preturbulence stages of MRI, making the turbulent stage agnostic of the initial linear growth stage and follow-up reconnection.
 In this way, the nonlinear stage can start with subrelativistic, quasithermal ions.

-To extinguish the undesirable NTPA during preturbulence stages, we employ the strategy proposed by \cite{bacchini_2024}.
-We apply a radiation-reaction (RR) force representing synchrotron cooling \citep[e.g.,][]{Cerutti_2013,Cerutti_2016,Comisso_2021} to the right-hand side of Eq.~\eqref{eq:momenta} for both species during the preturbulent stages, via
+To extinguish undesirable NTPA during the preturbulence stages, we employ the strategy proposed by \cite{bacchini_2024}.
+We apply a radiation--reaction (RR) force representing synchrotron cooling \citep[e.g.,][]{Cerutti_2013,Cerutti_2016,Comisso_2021} to the right-hand side of Eq.~\eqref{eq:momenta} for both species during the preturbulent stages, via